 During the current Covid-19 emergency, the Italian Government is overwhelmed by the actions to be undertaken for the relaunch of the economy.
 Therefore, some of the upcoming deadlines might have been overlooked.
-However, the termination date of the Italian remote gambling licenses is crucial for the Italian business of some operators.
+However, the termination date of some Italian remote gambling licenses just passed, and others will expire soon.

 The current chaos around the extension of Italian remote gambling licenses